 Balance of Payments

 Current Account Deficit (CAD): Current Account is the sum of the balance of trade (exports minus imports of goods and services), net factor income (such as interest and dividends) and net transfer payments (such as foreign aid).
-Current account deficit in simple terms is dollars flowing in minus dollars flowing out.
+The current account deficit in simple terms is dollars flowing in minus dollars flowing out.

-Also see : Fiscal Deficit and Current Account Deficit.
+Also, see Fiscal Deficit and Current Account Deficit.

 Capital Account Deficit: Capital account Deficit occurs when payments made by a country for purchasing foreign assets exceed payments received by that country for selling domestic assets.
 (For example, if Indians are buying a lot of properties in the US, but if Americans are not buying any properties or buildings in India, India will have a Capital Account Deficit.)

-A deficit in the capital account means money is flowing out the country, but it also suggests the nation is increasing its claims on foreign assets.
+A deficit in the capital account means money is flowing out of the country, but it also suggests the nation is increasing its claims on foreign assets.
 In other words at times of Capital Account Deficit, foreign investment in domestic assets is less and investment by the domestic economy in foreign assets is more.
-If you need to know more about BoP, refer our notes on Balance of Payments.
+If you need to know more about BoP, refer to our notes on Balance of Payments.

 Tip: For more free notes on economics, browse our economics archive.